Upturn unsubscribed user

 overview logo History and Background

-The Clorox Company was founded in 1913 in Oakland, California.
-Originally focused on bleach, it expanded its product portfolio through acquisitions and innovations, becoming a leading manufacturer of household and professional cleaning products.
+The Clorox Company was founded in 1913 in Oakland, California, initially producing liquid bleach.
+It has evolved through acquisitions and product line expansions, becoming a diversified manufacturer and marketer of consumer and professional products.

 business area logo Core Business Areas